nwtgck/actions-comment-run/README.md

 # actions-comment-run
-Execute comment from issues and pull requests
+Execute any script in a GitHub issue comment

 ## Say "hello, world"